Curriculum

 Latin I

-Latin I provides an introduction to the Latin language, but focuses less strictly on language acquisition than on its cultural background in the ancient world and on its lasting legacy in the modern world.
+Latin I provides an introduction to the Latin language but focuses less strictly on language acquisition than on its cultural background in the ancient world and on its lasting legacy in the modern world.
 Explorations into the art, history, mythology, and culture of ancient Rome through both research and art projects will take center stage.
 All Latin students automatically become members of the Junior Classical League (JCL) and, as such, will be provided opportunities to attend Latin conventions, take national exams for prizes, and compete in certamen (Classics quiz-bowl) tournaments.
 The goal of this course is to instill a love for Latin and to acquire proficiency naturally in as stress-free an environment as possible.
-Available for eighth graders only.

 Performing Arts